26 Sights in Catania, Italy (with Map and Images)

 Book free guided walking tours in Catania.

 Explore interesting sights in Catania, Italy.
 Click on a marker on the map to view details about it.
 Underneath is an overview of the sights with images.
-A total of 26 sights are available in Catania, Italy.
+A total of 29 sights are available in Catania, Italy.

-Sightseeing Tours in Catania1.
+Sightseeing Tours in CataniaActivities in Catania1.
 Roman Amphitheater

-The Amphitheatre of Catania is a Roman amphitheatre in Catania, Sicily, southern Italy, built in the Roman Imperial period, probably in the 2nd century AD, on the northern edge of the ancient city at the base of the Montevergine hill.
+The Amphitheatre of Catania is a Roman amphitheatre in Catania, Sicily, Southern Italy, built in the Roman Imperial period, probably in the 2nd century AD, on the northern edge of the ancient city at the base of the Montevergine hill.
 Only a small section of the structure is now visible, below ground level, to the north of Piazza Stesicoro.
 This area is now the historic centre of the city, but was then on the outskirts of the ancient town and also occupied by the necropolis of Catania.
 The structure is part of the Parco archeologico greco-romano di Catania.

 2. Chiesa di San Placido